Aspen Times Weekly Q&A: Aspen Institute arts program director Damien Woetzel | AspenTimes.com

 June 22, 2017

 The former principal dancer at New York City Ballet has led the Institute's arts wing since 2011.
-In May, he was named president of the Juilliard School, where his tenure begins in July 2018.
+In May, he was named president of the Juilliard School, where he takes over in July 2018.

 Woetzel — who also serves as artistic director of the annual Vail Dance Festival — will stay on board at the Institute through next year's Aspen Ideas Festival.